This is a synonym for the ability of Flying.

 Source: 78, 398-399.

 Wicca is a religion of Nature, which venerates Nature by worshiping both the feminine as masculine aspects of Divinity.
 Its spiritual roots go back to pre-Christian belief and practices in Europe.
 Wicca first attained public attention through the efforts of Gerald B.Gardner in the 1950s, as it was portrayed as the remnant of an ancient European fertility cult.
 Those practicing Wicca refer to it as the Old Religion, or the Craft of the Wise.
 Outwardly modern Wicca appears to be a system of folklore and folk magic, but its composition consists of pre-Christian European Mystery Teachings.
+It is also known as pagan witchcraft.

 The main philosophical teachings of Wicca teach that the Divinity is composed of both masculine and feminine principles, which most Traditions personify as a Goddess and a God. (see The Horned God) Other Traditions teach that the supreme Deity is the Goddess who possesses within Herself the polarities of masculine and feminine energy.